jxnblk/blog/src/posts/code-literacy.md

 but the more you know about how humans communicate with machines, the more benefits you'll see professionally.

-Imagine you work in the finance industry and figured out a way to mitigate all the billions of dollars lost on spreadsheet errors.
+Imagine you work in the finance industry and have figured out a way to mitigate all the billions of dollars lost on spreadsheet errors.
 Or imagine you're a farmer who leverages machine learning to predict crop yields.
 You *could* wait for software developers to create this for you, but diverse experiences applied to different technologies can result in incredible innovation.